MBA's Practicing with Professionalism Resource Center

 The $50 course registration fee includes:

-- Stress Free.
-All necessary record keeping and attendance reports to the Board of Bar Overseers will be handled by the Massachusetts Bar Association.
+- Recordkeeping and attendance reports to the Board of Bar Overseers, which will be handled by the MBA.

-The MBA will offer the course across the commonwealth in 2018 on the following dates:
+The MBA will offer virtual courses on the following dates: